Triage of the Gaia DR3 astrometric orbits. I. A sample of binaries with probable compact companions: Astrometric Triage

 To illustrate the triage approach, we plot in Figure~\ref{fig:amrf_curve1} two theoretical AMRF curves as a function of the mass ratio $q$, for $0.4$ and $1.0$~$\solarmass$ MS primary stars.
 The dotted (lower) curves in the two panels present binaries with a single MS secondary; the dashed (upper) curves triple systems, with a close equal-mass MS binary as the astrometric secondary; and the solid curves binaries with a non-luminous companion.
 The dotted and dashed lines were derived with the \textit{Gaia} G-band MLR of \citet{mamajek13}.

-Note that binaries with MS companions have to reside on the lower dotted curves, with a position that depends on the mass ratio of the astrometric binary.
+Binaries with MS companions have to reside on the lower dotted curves, with a position that depends on the mass ratio of the astrometric binary.
 Triple systems with close-binary MS companions could be located anywhere below the upper dashed line, depending on the mass ratio of the close binary.
 Only triple systems with equal-mass close-binary companions have to be on the upper dashed line, with a position that depends on the wide-binary mass ratio.
 Binaries with compact companions have to reside on the continuous curve.
+Note that the positions of realistic systems do not necessarily fall on the expected position.
+This is because the shape of the distinguishing lines is affected by the accuracy of the assumed MLR, and because a binary position on the diagram is affected by the measurements uncertainties.

 The AMRF theoretical curves have maximal values --- $\mathcal{A}_{\textsc{ms}}$ for the single MS secondary and $\mathcal{A}_{\textsc{tr}}$ for the triple-system curve.
 These values, which depend on the primary mass, are noted in the figure by dots and squares.
 Any wide binary with $\mathcal{A}>\mathcal{A}_{\textsc{tr}}$ probably has a compact companion.
 If the companion is a single object, the system has to reside on the continuous curve.
 In such a case, the companion mass can be derived from the value of $\mathcal{A}$.